Jmastro88/python-api-challenge/README.md

 In this homework I will be calling data for over 600 cities using latititude, logitute, maximum tempurature, humidity, cloudiness, wind speed, country, and date to find trends.

+In addition, I will be using this data to find my ideal vacation spot based on weather consditions.

+My data point is  [GitHub](https://openweathermap.org/api)